o19s/solr_nginx/README.md

 Our general approach to deploying Solr is

-1. Start Solr with Jetty out of the unmodified default 'example' directory.
+#### 1. Start Solr with Jetty out of the unmodified default 'example' directory.
 Something like

 ```
 java -jar -Dsolr.solr.home=/path/to/solr/confs -Djetty.host=127.0.0.1 start.jar
 ```

-(even though this is called "example" its really a basic starter Jetty install for Solr)

-2. Take the solr.conf from this repo and proxy with your info as comments dictate in the solr.conf file in this repo
+#### 2. Take the solr.conf from this repo and proxy with your info as comments dictate in the solr.conf file in this repo

-3. Use Nginx with modified conf files from this repo to proxy Solr to the rest of the world
+#### 3. Use Nginx with modified conf files from this repo to proxy Solr to the rest of the world

 On Ubuntu, this looks like:
 ```